mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 ### Install ionCube

 The example uses PHP 7.0.13.
-Please be aware if you are installing ionCube for a different version you will need to use a different file version, and install to the corresponding version directory (/phpXXX instead of /php7.0.13).
+Please be aware if you are installing ionCube for a different version you will need to use a different file version and install to the corresponding version directory (/phpXXX instead of /php7.0.13).

-1. Download ionCube from [here](http://www.ioncube.com/loaders.php){:target="_blank"}.
+1. Download [ionCube](http://www.ioncube.com/loaders.php){:target="_blank"} to your `/downloads` folder.
 Please download the OS X (64 bits) tar.gz version.
 2. Unpack ioncube_loaders_darx86-64.tar.gz .
 In your resulting `/downloads/ioncube` directory there will be several files.
 Copy only the ioncube_loader_dar_7.0.so file to `/Applications/MAMP/bin/php/php7.0.13/lib/php/extensions/no-debug-non-zts-20151012`.
 The ioncube_loader_dar_7.0.so is good for all PHP 7.0 versions.
 3. Add the following line to your php 7.013 template file.
 You can reach your template files in MAMP PRO through the menu bar, File > Edit Template > PHP > 7.0.13 .
 Be sure this line is above all other Zend directives.